Your health care provider may give you a prescription in different ways, including:

 To help the pharmacist fill the prescription:

-Your prescriptions may be less expensive when you order them 3 months at a time through a mail-order pharmacy.
-Buy short-term medications, such as antibiotics and medications that need to be stored at certain temperatures at a local pharmacy.
+- Buy short-term medicines and drugs that need to be stored at certain temperatures at a local pharmacy.

 INTERNET (ONLINE) PHARMACIES